Assessment & Optimization of Front End Cooling Module of a Commercial Vehicle by CFD Simulation & Prototype Testing 2020-01-0164

 In this paper, CFD simulation of Front End Cooling is performed for maximum torque and maximum power operating conditions.
 Analysis results predict and plot the air flow patterns in the under-body region by obtaining velocity streamlines in the wind tunnel volume.
 Hot and cold air recirculation zones are identified and rectified by design changes.
 Temperature and velocity data for the inlet surfaces of Heat Exchanger are obtained to better describe the air flow impact.
 Limiting Ambient Temperature (LAT) and Intake Manifold Temperature Difference (IMTD), two important parameters which signify the cooling performance of radiator and intercooler respectively are calculated and set within the acceptance criteria.

 Reduction of hot air recirculation over Heat Exchanger module leads to significantly improved cooling performance.
 Design modifications of the front end geometry and use of different heat exchangers and fans produce better results by means of an iterative process.
 The methodology is validated by conducting cooling trials in the vehicle for both the operating conditions.
-Overall correlation between CFD predictions and test results is excellent.
+Excellent overall correlation of more than 90% is obtained between CFD predictions and test results.